build-your-own-bar/build-your-own-bar-backend/README.md

 ## Installation

-1. fork and clone this repository to your machine
+1. Fork and clone this repository to your machine
-2. cd into the repo
+2. `cd` into the repo

-## Future Improvements

--
+3. Create your shell with `pipenv shell`
+4. Install dependencies with `pipenv install`
+5. Open code editor with `code .`

 ## Contribution Guidelines